-I’m rooting for discrimination to continue against Asian-Americans at Harvard and other elite private schools.
+The Harvard Lawsuit concerning discrimination on Asian-Americans in the school’s admissions process enraged thousands.
+But, I’m rooting for discrimination to continue against Asian-Americans at Harvard and other elite private schools.

-Because when you are discriminated against, you try harder and get the most out of your abilities.
+In addition, when you are discriminated against, you try harder and get the most out of your abilities.
 When things are given to you, you naturally take things for granted and don’t appreciate as much what you have.

 Discrimination gives you the grit and determination to keep on going no matter what.
 And when you ultimately succeed, there is no more gratifying feeling.

-Discrimination helped me keep my composure to endure 55 interviews over 7 rounds to get my first job at Goldman Sachs.
+In addition, discrimination helped me keep my composure to endure 55 interviews over 7 rounds to get my first job at Goldman Sachs.
 After the fifth round of flying back and forth, I thought they were just screwing with me.

-Discrimination gave me the strength to go to business school part-time for three years (Go Cal Bears!) despite working 60–70 hours a week.
+Discrimination also gave me the strength to go to business school part-time for three years (Go Cal Bears!) despite working 60–70 hours a week.
 Spending an additional 20 hours a week in class and group projects was brutal.

-Discrimination helped give me the courage to engineer my layoff by negotiating a severance in 2012 at the age of 34 to work on Financial Samurai.
+In addition, discrimination helped give me the courage to engineer my layoff by negotiating a severance in 2012 at the age of 34 to work on Financial Samurai.
 I wanted to leave with what I deserved.

 You see, I had originally planned to sell Financial Samurai in 2019 after 10 years and do something new.
-10 years of writing 3-4X a week was a long enough time to feel a sense of pride and accomplishment.
+Ten years of writing 3-4X a week was a long enough time to feel a sense of pride and accomplishment.
 But thanks to the Asian-American discrimination lawsuit against Harvard, I’m re-energized to keep on going until at least 2034.

 If I wasn’t discriminated against, I would probably still be stuck in a boring 9-5 job wondering whether this is all there is to life.
 I never would have taken as much risk as I have because I would have been too comfortable to change.